French parliament to call for recognition of Palestinian state

 While most developing countries recognise Palestine as a state, most Western European countries do not, supporting the Israeli and U.S. position that an independent Palestinian state should emerge from negotiations with Israel.

-European countries have grown frustrated with Israel, which since the collapse of the latest U.S.-sponsored talks in April has pressed on with building settlements in territory the Palestinians want for their state.
+But European countries have grown increasingly frustrated with Israel, which since the collapse of the latest U.S.-sponsored talks in April has pressed on with construction of settlements in territory the Palestinians want for their state.

 Palestinians say negotiations have failed and they have no choice but to pursue independence unilaterally.

-In October, Sweden became the biggest Western European country to recognise Palestine, and parliaments in Spain, Britain and Ireland held votes in which they backed non-binding resolutions in favour of recognition.
+In October, Sweden became the biggest Western European country to recognise Palestine, and parliaments in Britain and Ireland both held votes in which they backed non-binding resolutions in favour of recognition.

-In an interview in Les Echos daily on Tuesday, Swedish Prime Minister Stefan Lofven defended the move.

-"What is working so well in the current plan?"
-Lofven asked.
-"It's time to do something different.
-We wanted to make the balance less uneven between the two parties."

-Israel has strongly opposed all such moves and Prime Minister Benjamin Netanyahu called the French vote a "grave mistake".
+Israel has strongly opposed all such moves.
+Israeli Prime Minister Benjamin Netanyahu called Tuesday's proposed French vote a "grave mistake".

-The motion, proposed by the ruling Socialists and backed by left-wing parties and some conservatives, asks the government to "use the recognition of a Palestinian state with the aim of resolving the conflict definitively".
+The French motion, raised by the ruling Socialists and backed by left-wing parties and some conservatives, asks the government to "use the recognition of a Palestinian state with the aim of resolving the conflict definitively".

 Speaking to parliament ahead of the vote, Foreign Minister Laurent Fabius said the government would not be bound by the vote.
-However, he said the status quo was unacceptable and France would recognise an independent Palestine without a negotiated settlement if a final diplomatic push failed.
+But he said the status quo was unacceptable and France would recognise an independent Palestine without a negotiated settlement if a final round of talks is not successful.

-He backed a two-year time frame to relaunch and conclude negotiations.
-Paris is working with Britain and Germany on a text that could be accelerated if a separate resolution drafted by Palestinians is put forward.
+He backed a two-year timeframe to relaunch and conclude negotiations, and said Paris was working on a United Nations Security Council resolution that would set those parameters.

 "If this final effort to reach a negotiated solution fails, then France will have to do what it takes by recognising without delay the Palestinian state," Fabius said.

-The vote in Paris, due around 1600 GMT, has raised domestic political pressure on the French government to be more active on the issue.
-A recent poll showed more than 60 percent of French people supported a Palestinian state.
+The vote, due around 1600 GMT, has raised domestic political pressure on the French government to be more active on the issue.
+A recent poll showed more than 60 percent of French supported a Palestinian state.

-France has the largest Jewish and Muslim populations in Europe and flare-ups in the Middle East aggravate tensions between the two communities.

-Right-wing lawmakers have criticised the Socialist majority for backing Palestine recognition to win back support from Muslim voters who were dismayed by a gay marriage law passed last year and President Francois Hollande's apparent support for Israel's intervention in Gaza.